 Here are some other specific steps you can take to help customers feel empowered and engaged during the onboarding process:

 - Invite all the necessary team members and stakeholders.
-Our data shows that when you involve more than five contributors in a project, the on time delivery rate increases to 90%.
-GuideCX has no per-user fee so the sky’s the limit here.
+Our data shows that when you involve more than five contributors in a project, the on-time delivery rate increases to 90%.

-- Make sure customers know to watch out for emails with task descriptions and assignments.
+- Ensure customers know to watch out for emails with task descriptions and assignments.
 Emails will come from the project manager’s email address.
-Your customers can focus on what they need to do and when they’re up to bat, they’ll receive their task assignment.
+Your customers can focus on what they need to do, and when they’re up to bat, they’ll receive their task assignment.

 - Check in regularly with task assignees using the Notes feature.
 You can @ mention individuals and teams to help move work along and keep communications centralized.